sbb72/sbb72.github.io/homelab/readme.md

 ## Introduction
 This is a quick ramble about my home lab.

-I used William Lam [virtuallyghetto link](https://www.virtuallyghetto.com/home-lab) site a lot to help choose my hardware configuration.I'd recommend his site and following him on Twitter if you're interested on home labs (and all things to do with virtualisation), lots of good information.
+I used William Lam [virtuallyghetto link](https://www.virtuallyghetto.com/home-lab) site a lot to help choose my hardware configuration.
+I'd recommend his site and following him on Twitter if you're interested on home labs (and all things to do with virtualisation), lots of good information.
 After reviewing various different hardware vedours I decided on Supermicro SYS-E300-9D-8CN8TP due to the on boaord nics and the physical size of the hardware.

 ### Delivery has arrived!